CzarekM2012/ShortPath/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `docs/` directory.
+Run `ng build -c gh-pages` to build the project deployable on Github Pages.
+The build artifacts will be stored in the `docs/` directory.

 ## Running unit tests